zhangzheng0131/igpc_f1/README.md

 # igpc_f1
-Once the work will be accepted as a paper, I will introduce more details about it.
+Once the work accepted as a paper, I will introduce more details about it.